unknown321/dynamite/webui/docs/docs.md

 #### Providing crash info

+Important information:
+  - mission id/name
+  - your role (host/client)
-Important information: mission id/name, your role (host/client), what did you do (shot tree with non-lethal gun at x.y.z), video if possible (Steam Recording / NVIDIA Shadowplay).
+  - what did you do (shot tree with non-lethal gun)
+  - where did you do it (at x.y.z, iDroid screenshot fully zoomed out)
+  - video if possible (Steam Recording / NVIDIA ShadowPlay)

 You can also collect a crash dump on Windows by following [this guide](https://learn.microsoft.com/en-us/windows/win32/wer/collecting-user-mode-dumps).
 Set dump type to `Mini dump` (1).